Alphamox (Amoxicillin (As Trihydrate))

 How It Works

 Alphamox works by killing the bacteria that cause infections.
-It will not work against viral infections like colds or flu.
+It is not effective against viral infections like colds or flu.

 How to Take Alphamox